 We know the presidential elections are an opportunity for strategic changes in the running of a state.
 The time for promises for some, requests for others.
-Lobbies and presidential could be the theme of an upcoming broadcast of the show "Com'en policy" on CPAC for which I was asked my opinion.
-As is often the case when working on a particular theme, the brain turns on, it is not at a standstill if not, it automatically mark a bit like a computer working in the background , elements on one of the themes of awakening.
+Lobbies and presidential could be the theme of an upcoming issue of the issue "Com'en policy" on CPAC for which I was asked my opinion.
+As is often the case when working on a particular theme, the brain is activated, it is not stopped otherwise, it automatically mark a bit like a computer working in the background , elements on one of the themes of awakening.
 It was not necessary to go far to find food to my point.

-The content of advertising pages of the edition of the newspaper Le Monde on Wednesday, March 14, 2012 was the example.
+The content of the advertising pages of the edition of the newspaper Le Monde on Wednesday, March 14, 2012 was an example.

 In this edition of the newspaper of record, not less than four advertisements for various organizations.